MSc

 • Enhance your problem solving and analytical abilities

-• Enhance your communication skills through a diverse mixture of learning and assessment methods
+• Enhance your communication skills through a diverse mixture of learning and assessment methods.

 Teaching & Learning

-During the first two semesters (September to May) students complete 120 taught credits.
+During the first two semesters (September to May) you'll complete 120 taught credits.
 The third semester (June to September) is given over to the MSc project and dissertation (60 credits).
 Contact time for this course is approximately 12 hours a week in the first two semesters.

 What will I learn?